Family Law Attorney Kingwood, TX

 Our Lake Houston Area family law attorneys have 45 years of combined experience and have guided hundreds of clients through the divorce process.
 We are honored that many of our former clients express their approval of our legal work by referring their friends and relatives to us.
 Conveniently located in Northeast Harris County, our Kingwood, Texas law offices are easily accessible to clients seeking downtown-quality representation in a more comfortable environment.
 You do not have to face this difficult time alone.
 Put our combined experience to work for you and contact our family lawyers today.

-Some of Our Specific Family Law Services Include:
+An Overview of Our Family Law Attorney Services

 Divorce/Dissolution of Marriage

 Divorce is just as much as a beginning as it an end.
 As a set of rules for your family to follow moving forward, the divorce agreement merits attention from a legal professional.
 Many people, however, make the mistake of going it alone.
 They do not understand the importance of the agreement they are about to enter, particularly how the divorce agreement will affect their children and property rights.

 Divorce can be approached in many ways.
 At Currin, Wuest, Mielke, Paul & Knapp, P.L.L.C., our Northeast Harris County Divorce Lawyers strive to approach the divorce process proactively with your best interests at the core of what we do.
 Our staff understands how deeply a divorce can affect you and your children.
 Our divorce lawyers can help you find workable solutions as you transition into your new phase of life.

 Rather than leave these matters to chance, you need an experienced legal professional in your corner.
 With more than 45 years of combined experience, our attorneys know how to help you protect your rights.
 Our family law attorneys can help guide you through your divorce to emerge intact, with minimal stress, delay, and cost.
 Our lawyers identify the appropriate legal process for each client to resolve your case through negotiations, mediation, or aggressive representation in the courtroom.